coderitter/knight-form/README.md

 character.findField('level').value // === 9001
 ```

 If your value is an array and the field's type is `array` the field will remove any existing children and uses the `prototype` to create new children according to the contents of the given array value.
-If there is not prototype set the list of children will simply remain empty.
+If there is no prototype set the list of children will simply remain empty.

 ```typescript
 var characters = [